 A friend brought over this creamy tomato tortellini soup after the birth of one of our babies, and it's got such great flavor, it has been a favorite ever since.
-Because of the pasta (unsprouted, white flour no less) it's a “compromise” meal, but everything else in it is healthy and it's full of good veggies — this is especially good when you can use local veggies in season.
-The recipe is our friend, Father Bernie's:
+Because of the pasta it's a “compromise” meal, even if it is organic, but everything else in it is healthy and it's full of good stuff like pastured meats, healthy fats, and even better when you can use local veggies in season.

 Creamy Tomato Tortellini Soup